Worried About Dual Employment: How to Handle Overlapping Service and UAN Concerns?

 Zain Shaikh

-I am currently working with an organisation serving my notice period, but just before the date of exit from my previous company, I joined another company with no awareness of dual employment or service.
-Overlapping on the second day of induction, I learned about this term (service Overlapping), and I informed my supervisor and HR that I wasn't aware of this.
+I am currently working with an organization and serving my notice period.
+Just before the date of exit from my previous company, I joined another company without being aware of dual employment or service overlapping.
+On the second day of induction, I learned about this term (service overlapping) and informed my supervisor and HR that I wasn't aware of this situation.
 I joined your company just six days before my current company's exit date.

-Then on the third day they told me resign because it's a dual employment case and the only way to prevent this act is to resign.
-So, I resigned, and Then I asked them not to link their company with my UAN because it would show service Overlapping.
+Then, on the third day, they informed me to resign because it's a dual employment case, and the only way to prevent this is by resigning.
+So, I resigned.
+I also requested them not to link their company with my UAN as it would show service overlapping.
 However, I am still concerned about whether they will link their company with my UAN number.
-Although I won't get any pay for those two days, I am still very concerned about this matter!
+Even though I won't receive any pay for those two days, I am still very concerned about this matter!

 Madhu.T.K

 If the company is not going to pay for the days you spent there, there will not be an issue.
-And under normal circumstance, the employer will not create a PF id for an employee who had overlapping service.
+Under normal circumstances, the employer will not create a PF ID for an employee who had overlapping service.

 raghunath_bv